 It has been proven that a student learns three times faster if they have fun while they work… So be creative!

-A good professor must know how to listen.
+The best teachers must know how to listen.

 Does your student want to be able to hold a conversation before their trip to Barcelona?
 Improve their professional Spanish to be able to speak with their international clients at work?
 Or do they want to improve their general comprehension of the language?